opencv/opencv/samples/clojure/simple-sample/README.md

 }
 ```

-To start from a clean environment, if you did not stop the REPL from
+If you want To start from a clean environment stop the REPL by
-the previous session, do it now and run the `lein repl` task again
+evaluating the `(exit)` expression and then rerun the `lein repl`
+task.

 ```bash
 lein repl